podocarp/simulacra/helmholtz/README.md

 `python helmholtz.py all` plots both of them

 The 2D plots still calculate the whole 3D field before drawing.
-This is honestly inefficient but it still works reasonably fine `div = 100` (so 1000000 points), runs in a few seconds.
+This is quite inefficient but it still works reasonably fine `div = 100` (so 1000000 points), runs in a few seconds.